Defining the Term at the Forefront of Enterprise Technology and Customer Experience

 - Mobile accessibility

-- Consistent cross-platform and multi-channel experiences
+- Consistent cross-platform and omni-channel experiences

 Take the third requirement, for example, which involves bridging digital and in-person experiences.
 It means that a customer’s history and preferences must seamlessly transfer from digital mediums to in-person experiences and events.